DariaGorbach/Dif_expression_profiles_project/README.md

 ## Project description
 ## Aims
  - get acquainted with methods of processing the differential expression data (R based - Phantasus, Limma, KEGGgraph, Pathview)
- - develop a searching algorithm for key genes that initialize a differential expression profile change in the cell
+ - develop a searching graph algorithm for key genes that initialize a differential expression profile change in the cell
  - analyze and prove a biological relevance for obtained results

 ## Methods